Ridgeview Advisors on choosing the best MSP pricing model: per-user, flat fee, or value-based.

 • Pressure-test against onboarding.
 If your model can’t fund thorough onboarding, retention will suffer.
 Treat onboarding as an investment in lifetime value, not a loss leader.

-This is the same logic behind why recurring revenue beats project work when you’re building enterprise value: predictable, outcome-aligned revenue is what buyers — and clients — pay a premium for.
+This is the same logic behind why recurring revenue beats project work when you’re building enterprise value: predictable, outcome-aligned revenue is what buyers and clients alike pay a premium for.

 Price like a partner, not a vendor

-The MSPs that thrive over the next decade won’t win by being the cheapest.
-They’ll win by being the most aligned to their clients’ success.
+In Kaseya’s 2025 Global MSP Benchmark Report, one in three MSPs named winning new business their single biggest challenge, the predictable result of a saturated market where everyone quotes a similar per-seat rate.
+You don’t escape that race by being cheaper.
+The MSPs that thrive over the next decade will win by being the most aligned to their clients’ success.
 Whether you move all the way to outcome-based pricing or simply refine the model you have, the test is the same: do your prices reflect what clients value and what you can consistently deliver?

 Frequently asked